Chymyst/chymyst-core/docs/chymyst-actor.md

 ```

-The two messages are of different types and are labeled by `c1` and `c2` respectively.
+The two messages carry data of different types and are labeled by `c1` and `c2` respectively.
 The computation starts only after _both_ messages have been sent, and consumes both messages atomically.

 It follows that messages cannot be sent to a linearly ordered queue or a mailbox.
 Instead, messages must be kept in an unordered bag, as they will be consumed in an unknown order.